Marketing-Speak Is the Protocol

 What if advertisers just submitted their positioning statements directly?
 No keyword translation.
 The descriptions would look like this:

-“Sports injury rehab and return-to-play training for competitive athletes”
+“Sports injury rehab and return-to-play training for competitive athletes who need to keep training through recovery”

-“Divorce mediation and child custody negotiation for separating parents”
+“Divorce mediation and child custody negotiation for separating parents who want to stay amicable”

-“Startup fundraising strategy and venture capital pitch coaching for early-stage founders”
+“Startup fundraising strategy and venture capital pitch coaching for early-stage founders preparing for their first round”

-“Emergency roof repair and storm damage restoration for homeowners with leaks”
+“Emergency roof repair and storm damage restoration for homeowners dealing with active leaks”

-Each one follows the same structure: [what we do] for [who we serve].
+Each one follows the same structure: [what we do] for [who we serve] in [what situation].
+Value prop, ideal customer, qualifier.
 The same format on every marketer’s website hero section and LinkedIn headline.
 It goes straight into the auction.
 No keyword mapping, no category taxonomy, no bid on a list of terms.

 The Prompt Bridges the Gap